- Demand for Emerging Transportation Systems: Modeling Adoption, Satisfaction, and Mobility Patterns. Elsevier, 2019 mehr… BibTeX

 Most recent publications

-- Modelling and evaluating urban air mobility--an early research approach.
+- Modelling mode choice including urban air mobility--a case-study of Munich.
 Transportation Research Procedia 41, 2019 mehr… BibTeX

 - Wider Impacts and Scenarios Evaluation of Autonomous and Connected Transport: the WISE-ACT COST Action.
 Transportation Research Procedia 41, 2019 mehr… BibTeX

 - A method for the treatment of pedestrian trajectory data noise.
 Transportation Research Procedia 41, 2019, 782--798 mehr… BibTeX

 - Dynamic car--following model calibration using SPSA and ISRES algorithms.
 Periodica Polytechnica Transportation Engineering 47 (2), 2019, 146--156 mehr… BibTeX